tdilauro/Simplified-wiki/DRM-Device-Management.md

 `<drm:licensor>` tag that links to the protocol endpoint will also contain a usable `<drm:clientToken>` tag--the token is in there.

-Authentication is done by base64-encoding the client token and sending it as an OAuth Bearer token.
-(All OAuth Bearer tokens must be base64-encoded.)
+You SHOULD base64-encode the client token to make it comply with section 2.1 of RFC 6750.
+That section does not require tokens to be base64-encoded, but encoding the token is a good way to make sure it's compliant.

 ```
 Authenticate: Bearer [token]